rom1504/clip-retrieval/docs/laion5B_h14_back.md

 # How to setup clip-back with an H/14 index of Laion5B

-1. Create a python virtual environment & install huggingface-cli & clip-retrieval
+1. Create a python virtual environment & install huggingface_hub & clip-retrieval
    - `pip install huggingface-cli clip-retrieval`
 2. Install `aria2` on your system
    https://github.com/aria2/aria2